-The world we live in is constantly evolving, and as technology changes, so do our expectations for the devices we include in our offices.
-As more and more Software As a Service (SaaS) at our fingerprints, we’re expecting everything from an improved customer experience and more efficient processes that bring significant cost savings and less work to their department.
+The world is constantly evolving, and as technology changes, so do our expectations for the devices we include in our offices.
+As more and more Software as a Service (SaaS) solutions are at our fingerprints, IT teams are expecting everything from an improved customer experience to more efficient processes that bring significant cost savings and less work to their department.

-This article will go over the main motivations for migrating to the cloud and what it means for your printing management.
+This article will dive into the main motivations for cloud adoption and what it means for your printing management.

 The allure of cloud services will depend on individual needs, but there will likely be some commonly shared factors.
 Which of the following motivations do you think would be most relevant to your business?